microeinhundert/radonis/packages/radonis/README.md

 const manifest = useManifest()

 // Get the manifest:
-console.log(manifest) // => `{ props: {}, flashMessages: {}, locale: 'en', messages: {}, routes: {}, route: {} }`
+console.log(manifest) // => `{ props: {}, globals: {}, flashMessages: {}, locale: 'en', messages: {}, routes: {}, route: {} }`
 ```

 > Note that the manifest differs between server-side rendering and client-side hydration, therefore don't use this hook inside of components you plan to hydrate on the client.
-If your use case requires having the same manifest on client and server, set `limitManifest` to `false` in the Radonis config.
+If your specific use case requires having the same manifest on both the client and the server, set `client.limitManifest` to `false` in the Radonis config.

 ### useRoute (Server and client)